 Los Angeles has envious weather year-round and doesn’t experience a traditional winter (though you could reach snow in a few hours from downtown if you wanted to).
 With mild weather and lesser crowds this is the ideal time to explore the city.
 After the holidays is personally one of my favorite times in LA, where I can embrace the colder weather and occasional rainstorm with more indoor-oriented activities.
 It probably has something to do with my Northern California origins since it rains a lot more in San Francisco.
-Here’s what to do in Los Angeles during winter, whether you want to seek out a cozy cafe or to experience the rich museum culture the city has to offer.
+Here’s the best Los Angeles winter activities, whether you want to seek out a cozy cafe or to experience the rich museum culture the city has to offer.

 SoCal Museums-Annual Free-For-All Day